janardanchavan/Linux-with-Python/Daily Notes_LinuxWithPython.md

   17. Click Start button on the top.
 It will power on you operating syste and start installing Red hat.
   18. On the blank screen, using arrow key select the first option:
       Install Red Hat Enterprise Linux 8.0.0
-  19. After installation it will ask few settings:
+  19. After installation it will ask few settings: <br/>
-    - Language: English(United states)
+    - Language: English(United states) <br/>
-    - Installation Destination (Partition): Select it and click Done
+    - Installation Destination (Partition): Select it and click Done <br/>
-    - Network & Host Name: Open  it and click On against "Ethernet (enp0s3), click Done
+    - Network & Host Name: Open  it, Select "Ethernet (enp0s3)" so that it will reflect "ON" status,  click Done <br/>
-    - Software Selection: Select Workstation and click Done
+    - Software Selection: Select Workstation and click Done <br/>
-    - Time & Date: As per your country, change the time zone.
-Click Done
+    - Time & Date: As per your country, change the time zone. click Done <br/>
   20. Click Begin Installation

     This will take some time.